openthread/openthread/README.md

 # What tools are available for testing?

-### Testing
+### Certification Testing

-Testing is done with the [GRL Thread Test Harness software](http://graniteriverlabs.com/thread/), available for download to Thread member companies.
+Certification testing is done with the [GRL Thread Test Harness software](http://graniteriverlabs.com/thread/), available for download to Thread member companies.

 Additional tools that extend the Test Harness are included in the OpenThread library: